 - By regular weekly, fortnightly or monthly installments, to be finalised by the end of the school year.

 - In advance for the school year, attracting a 5% discount on the tuition component if paid in full by 31 March.

 - In equal instalments for the year, following the schedule provided by the school, provided all fees are paid by the end of term 3.

-Variations to the selected payment schedule need to be discussed with the school Principal.
+Variations to the selected payment schedule need to be discussed with the School Principal.

-Payment options include: cash, cheque, internet transfer/direct debit.
+Preferred payment method is internet transfer/direct debit.
 Any bank charges, such as Direct Debit fees, are the responsibility of the school fee payer.

 Conditions of Payment

 - Payment of all school fees and levies is required by the due date unless there is an arrangement between the family and the school to pay by installments.

 - The school has the right to charge an administration fee on overdue accounts at a rate established from time to time by the Parish Finance Council.